GoldenbergLab/python-project-template/README.md

 - **1.** Download Anaconda and Python.
 We recommend starting with the latest Python version and Anaconda version.
 The tutorial [here](https://docs.jupyter.org/en/latest/install/notebook-classic.html) is helpful.
 - **2.** Anaconda will automatically install Jupyter notebook.
 We recommend using Jupyter notebook for the analysis because it allows users to easily run code with instant feedback.
 We have also created an `environment_set_up_activation.ipynb` Jupyter notebook that will help you create your working environment.

-## Use this template if its already been created

-**IMPORTANT NOTE** If you are using an existing repository that has already been created by someone else.
-Please make sure to delete the content below

-To use this template, click the green `Use this template` button at the top of the page.
-It will ask you to:

-### Use this template for the first time
+### Use this template for the first time (if you are not replicating/ adding on to an existing analysis)

 - Choose the repository's username/organization name.
     - Please set the owner of your analysis template to our lab (`GoldenbergLab`).